PRYSM-Lab/PHOS-UK/README.md

-# Running PHOS-UK Using the GUI
+# Running PHOS-UK using the GUI
 This section describes the step-by-step procedure to run the PHOS-UK model using the GUI.
 Step 0 – Install PHOS-UK
 First, install the PHOS-UK system from the official repository as follows: